Science

 The genesis of FinVector

-The story of FinVector finds its origins in one of the world’s first gene therapy companies, Ark Therapeutics.
+The story of FinVector finds its origins in one of the world’s first gene therapy companies.

-Established in 1993 by Professors Seppo Ylä-Herttuala and John Martin, Ark Therapeutics emerged as a spinoff from the combined efforts of individuals at the University College London and the University of Kuopio in Finland, now recognised as the University of Eastern Finland.
+Ark Therapeutics Group PLC went public on the London Stock Exchange in 2004.
 The company dedicated itself to the research and development of viral-based gene therapy products, focusing first on a type of brain cancer of which development encountered regulatory challenges that necessitated further research.
-Despite this setback, it laid the foundation for groundbreaking adenoviral innovations.

-The founders’ visionary investment decisions and commitment to develop FinVector facilities in Kuopio have been pivotal to FinVector’s success.
 Over the years, the company and its dedicated team have pioneered the development and regulatory pathway for gene medicine, establishing adenoviral gene therapy as a viable therapeutic platform.
+The founders’ visionary investment decisions and commitment to developing state-of-the-art facilities in Kuopio have been pivotal to FinVector’s success.

 Gene therapy unveiled